oils-for-unix/oils/doc/idioms.md

 Yes:

     cat <<< """
     hello world
     """

+No:

+    cat <<'EOF'
+    prize is $4.99
+    EOF

+Yes:

+    cat <<< '''
+    prize is $4.99
+    '''

-The indent is removed, based on the indentation of the end quotes.
-In comparison to `<<-EOF` it also works with space indentation, not just tabs.
+Indents are removed based on the indentation of the end quotes.
+In comparison to `<<-EOF` this also works with space indentation, not just tabs.

+No:

+    # Indent must be a tab
+    cat <<-EOF
+    	hello world
+    	EOF
+    # -> 'hello world'

+Yes:

+    # indent can be tab or space
+    # but must be consistent (not one line tab, next line spaces)
+    cat <<< """
+        hello world
+        """ # -> 'hello world'

+It's also possible to have a comment after the end quote, which is not possible after the `EOF`.

 ### Consider Using `--long-flags`